My path - walking through the fog at 60

 I woke up knowing: the old life no longer fit.

-I finally saw how much of my life had been built on proving, performing, perfecting.
+That dream didn’t give me answers.
+It only opened questions I had avoided for years.
+I finally saw how much of my life had been built on proving and performing.
 But something in me was done pushing.
 It wanted to listen.

 • I stopped feeling bad for moving slowly.